Statutory corporation

-A statutory corporation is a government entity created as a statutory body by statute.
-Their precise nature varies by jurisdiction, but they are corporations owned by a government or controlled by national or sub-national government to the (in some cases minimal) extent provided for in the creating legislation.
+A statutory corporation is a corporation created by statute.
+Their precise nature varies by jurisdiction, but their powers are defined in, and controlled by, the creating legislation.

 Bodies described in the English language as "statutory corporations" exist in the following countries in accordance with the associated descriptions (where provided).

 Australia

 In Australia, statutory corporations are a type of statutory authority created by Acts of state or federal parliaments.

 A statutory corporation is defined in the federal Department of Finance's glossary as a "statutory body that is a body corporate, including an entity created under section 87 of the PGPA Act" (i.e. a statutory authority may also be a statutory corporation).
 An earlier definition describes a statutory corporation as "a statutory authority that is a body corporate", and the New South Wales Government's Land Registry Services defines a state-owned corporation as "a statutory authority that has corporate status".

 Current statutory corporations include Australia Post, Airservices Australia, the Australian Rail Track Corporation and the Australian Egg Corporation.
 The purpose of their separation from normal government operations is to ensure profitability, and in theory, independence of decision making from the state or national government (to ensure that decisions are made on a commercial basis with less or no political interference.)
 As statutory corporations, their regulatory and business conditions may be significantly different from private-sector companies.

 A significant number of the statutory corporations are private commercial operations, a number of which have been privatised, in part or in whole, since the 1980s: these have included the national airline Qantas, Telstra (also previously known as Telecom Australia) and the Commonwealth Bank.